 The road leading up to the lighthouse immediately gave us a feeling of tranquillity as it cut its way through the magnificent trees that boarded the driveway.

-You have the option of 3 cottages with the head keeper’s cottage containing 3 queen bedrooms and all cottages come with a modern kitchen and full of all the conveniences and charm you could wish for.
+You have the option of 3 cottages with the head keeper’s cottage containing 3 queen bedrooms and all cottages come with a modern, fully-equipped chef’s kitchen and full of all the conveniences and charm you could wish for.

 The highlight of a stay at Sugar loaf Point would have to be the expansive views over Lighthouse Beach.
 Either sit on your front porch or grab a book (or your laptop) and a coffee and admire the view from your interior sun room.